-- Metering and Data Accuracy Analysis Method of monitoring the quality of data and communications procedures between parties and the NYISO can be found in Section 5.1 of this manual. - Meter Authority ("MA") An entity that is responsible for the calibration, maintenance, operation, and reporting of metered data from an electric revenue meter used in the wholesale electricity markets administered by the NYISO (i.e., a Member System, Meter Services Entity, or municipal electric utility). - Meter Services Entity ("MSE") An entity registered with the ISO and authorized to provide metering and meter data services, as applicable, to a Demand Reduction Provider, DSASP Provider, Aggregator, Responsible Interface Party or Curtailment Service Provider. - Electric Revenue Metering System A system that consists of an electric revenue meter and instrument transformers or transducers, that provide separate input signals to the NYISO for revenue calculations. - Meter Inventory The listing of revenue meters for which a MA is responsible. - Metering Problem Where the quality of an item of data is sufficiently poor to affect the accuracy of accounting settlements and the cause of such poor quality has been traced to installed metering equipment. - PTS Data Real-time telemetry, which is a component of the real-time settlement, and is used by the NYISO for initial billing and final settlement if no other values are available. - Revenue Metering Equipment Includes the revenue meters, current transformers, voltage transformers, test switches, transducers, remote terminal units (RTU), wiring, connecting blocks, and the cabinets/panels that house the above. - Revenue Quality Metering Use of Electric Revenue Metering Systems to provide data for energy billing purpose.
+- Metering and Data Accuracy Analysis Method of monitoring the quality of data and communications procedures between parties and the NYISO can be found in Section 5.1 of this manual. - Meter Authority ("MA") An entity that is responsible for the calibration, maintenance, operation, and reporting of metered data from an electric revenue meter used in the wholesale electricity markets administered by the NYISO (i.e., a Member System, Transmission Owner, Meter Services Entity, or municipal electric utility). - Meter Services Entity ("MSE") An entity registered with the ISO and authorized to provide metering and meter data services, as applicable, to a Demand Reduction Provider, DSASP Provider, Aggregator, Responsible Interface Party or Curtailment Service Provider. - Electric Revenue Metering System A system that consists of an electric revenue meter and instrument transformers or transducers, that provide separate input signals to the NYISO for revenue calculations. - Meter Inventory The listing of revenue meters for which a MA is responsible. - Metering Problem Where the quality of an item of data is sufficiently poor to affect the accuracy of accounting settlements and the cause of such poor quality has been traced to installed metering equipment. - PTS Data Real-time telemetry, which is a component of the real-time settlement, and is used by the NYISO for initial billing and final settlement if no other values are available. - Revenue Metering Equipment Includes the revenue meters, current transformers, voltage transformers, test switches, transducers, remote terminal units (RTU), wiring, connecting blocks, and the cabinets/panels that house the above. - Revenue Quality Metering Use of Electric Revenue Metering Systems to provide data for energy billing purpose.
 The components of these systems are approved by both the TO and the New York State (NYS) Public Service Commission (PSC) for revenue settlements. - Revenue Quality Real-Time Metering An accurate metering system that satisfies American National Standards Institute (ANSI) C12 requirements for electrical energy billing purposes, approved for use by both the TO and the NYS PSC. - Sub-Zone Subregion of a New York Control Area (NYCA) Locational-Based Marginal Pricing (LBMP) zone controlled by a single transmission owner.
-Sub-zones are defined and metered to allow allocation of energy to load. - Settlement Data Exchange ("SDX") A web-enabled application for the upload and download query functions related to hourly tie line, generation, Sub-Zone, and load bus data. - Zone A region of the NYCA with a single LBMP.
+Sub-zones are defined and metered to allow allocation of energy to load. - Settlement Data Exchange ("SDX") A web-enabled application for the upload and download query functions related to hourly tie line, generation, Sub-Zone, and load bus data. - Transmission Owner ("TO") The public utility or authority (or its designated agent) that owns facilities used for the Transmission of Energy in interstate commerce and provides Transmission Service under the NYISO's Market Administration and Control Area Services and Open Access Transmission Tariff. - Zone A region of the NYCA with a single LBMP.